Air-side in the Asian Café Bowl Bowl,

 and then another aeroplane lumbers away towards the horizon.

-Somewhere beyond the green forest is my home
+Somewhere beyond that green forest is my home

 and though I can’t see it